Constitution & By-Laws

 Section 3 – Alumni/Affiliate Membership

-Former HRBMP members working outside of the Hampton Roads market or full-time media professionals outside of Hampton Roads committed to supporting HRBMP.
+Former HRBMP members working outside of the Hampton Roads market or full-time media professionals, outside of the Hampton Roads region committed to supporting HRBMP.

 Section 4 – Student Membership